Technical Support Services Guidelines for Google Cloud Platform Services

 2.2 Support Hours and Target Initial Response Times.
 Google will process Requests during the Hours of Operation, unless otherwise indicated in these Guidelines.
 Any Requests received outside of the Hours of Operation will be logged and processed at the beginning of the next Business Day.
 Target initial response times are based on the subscribed support level.

 3.1 Maintenance.
 To ensure optimal performance of the Services, Google performs periodic Maintenance.
 In most cases, Maintenance will have limited or no negative impact on the availability and functionality of the Services.
 If Google expects planned Maintenance to negatively affect the availability or functionality of the Services, Google will use commercially reasonable efforts to provide at least seven days advance notice of the Maintenance.
 In addition, Google may perform emergency unscheduled Maintenance at any time.
 If Google expects such emergency unscheduled Maintenance to negatively affect the availability or functionality of the Services, Google will use commercially reasonable efforts to provide advance notice of such Maintenance.
-Maintenance notices noted above will be provided via the GES Site.
+Maintenance notices noted above will be provided via the Google for Work Support Center.

 3.2 Language.
 The parties agree that all support provided by Google pursuant to these Guidelines will be provided in the English language.